isomerpages/sndgo-corp/media-hub/press-releases/_posts/2019-12-27-post-release-of-personal-details-necessary-to-provide-public-with-correct-and-relevant-facts.md

 ---
 layout: post
 title: Release Of Personal Details Necessary To Provide Public With Correct And Relevant Facts
 permalink: /media-hub/press-releases/release-of-personal-details-necessary-to-provide-public-with-correct-and-relevant-facts
 ---
+## Release Of Personal Details Necessary To Provide Public With Correct And Relevant Facts

+**27 Dec 2019**

 We have received queries from the media regarding the Government’s policy on the disclosure of personal data in certain cases of public interest.